react-cosmos/react-cosmos/docs/plugins/ui-plugins.md

 ## Publishing

-When publishing your UI plugin, make sure it doesn't bundle `react` or `react-plugin` inside it.
+When publishing your UI plugin make sure it doesn't bundle `react` or `react-plugin` inside it.
 The Cosmos UI plugin system only works when its plugins tap into the global React and ReactPlugin instances.
-The easiest way achive this is using Webpack `externals`:
+The easiest way achive this is by using Webpack `externals`:

 ```js
 externals: {